coderavdhesh/expense_tracker/README.md

-# Expense Tracker, Spring boot and MySQL Web Applicaton
+# Expense Tracker, Spring boot and MySQL Web Application
 A backend of a web application, It helps us to track, manage and calculate expenses, built on Spring boot that connects to the MySQL database in real-time.
 Application built using Spring Data JPA to perform database CRUD operations.
 Users can add, retrieve, update and delete their expenses to track them.

 ## Requirements